 What is a consent agenda?

-    “The Consent Agenda technique is a powerful tool that reduces the amount of time spent on reports that are “For Noting Only”.
-It is called a consent agenda as the Board formally “consents” to not spend time on items that are “For Noting Only”.
-This is sometimes called a Block Agenda (i.e. where a group of items are placed together and approved by the Board as a ’block’).
-These “For Noting Only” Board agenda items will be voted to be accepted as group (or as a block item).
-Anecdotally, Chairs have noted that his can reduce the time of Board meetings by up to 30%, leaving more time for strategic discussions,” says Bowman.
+“The consent agenda technique is a powerful tool that reduces the amount of time spent on reports that are 'for noting only'.
+It is called a consent agenda as the board formally 'consents' to not spend time on items that are 'for noting only'.
+This is sometimes called a block agenda (where a group of items are placed together and approved by the board as a ’block’).
+These 'for noting only' board agenda items will be voted to be accepted as a group (or as a block item).
+Anecdotally, chairs have noted that this can reduce the time of board meetings by up to 30%, leaving more time for strategic discussions,” says Bowman.

 What does a consent agenda include?

-    Three different report styles go into a consent agenda — those for decision making, for discussion and for noting only.
+Three different report styles go into a consent agenda — those for decision making, discussion, and noting only.
 The vast majority of them are for noting only or for information.
 For the most part, consent agendas are a collective of routine, self-explanatory, non-controversial matters of the board that need to be noted but are not necessarily discussed during meetings.

 Can you make changes to the consent agenda?

 “Up to 48 hours before the meeting, board directors may request that the chair take an item off the consent agenda item so that it can be discussed by the full board,” says Bowman.